avonderluft/aws_utils/README.md

 # AWS Rakes

 Rake tasks for simplified command line interaction with AWS using published AWS Ruby SDKs.
+This was developed out of my own need to see what's going on with my AWS resources, without having to navigate through the console and aggregate things on the fly.

 ## Prerequisites